gritt/go-data-intensive/README.md

 The purpose of this project is to study in practice some of the key attributes that make data-intensive APIs

-### Attributes
+### Some attributes of data intensive

 - High volume of traffic, thousands requests per second
-- High volume of data being written
+- High volume of data being written or read
-- High volume of data processing/indexing
+- High volume of data processing like indexing
-- High volume of data changing/updated
+- High volume of data being frequently updated

+### Common functional requirements

+- Consistency
+- Latency
+- Scalability

+- Check more ilities in Neil book:
+> (Ilities)

 ### Notes